How to Create a New Page on WordPress

 Text Block

-• Paragraph: You can add a paragraph on your page or post with this block.
+• Paragraph: Add a paragraph to your page or post with this block.

 • Heading: There are H1, H2, H3, H4, H5, and H6 headings that you can use to add a heading.

-• List: With this block, you can add Order & Unordered List to your website.
+• List: With this block, you can add an Order & Unordered List to your website.

 • Quote: To insert a quote, you can use this block.